MCP

 source_repostring | NoneFilter by source repository"github.com/example/repo"

-1. Keyword Search - Uses BM25 algorithm for exact keyword matching
+1. BM25 Keyword Search - Advanced keyword matching with relevance scoring

 3. Semantic Text Search - Uses embeddings to find code matching natural language descriptions